meshcloud/meshcloud-docs/docs/meshstack.user-group-provisioning.md

 ### How to map attributes via expressions

-In many situations it can be useful to modify user attributes before syncing them to meshStack.
-For example some organizations require the use of dedicated user accounts for administration purposes.
-Unlike "normal users" used for everyday office work, these "admin users" often do not have email attributes.
-Here is how to create a mapping that sets the email attribute based on an expression.
+In various scenarios, modifying user attributes before synchronizing them with meshStack can be beneficial.
+For instance, certain organizations require the utilization of specialized user accounts for administrative tasks.
+These "admin users," in contrast to "normal users" employed for daily office activities, frequently lack email attributes.
+The following is a method to establish a mapping that assigns the email attribute using an expression.

 Navigate to the enterprise application and open the expression builder.
 Use the expression builder to build the desired expression.

 ![Expression builder](assets/aad_provisioning_scim/mapping-1.png)

-In this example, the expression is `IIF(Left ( [userPrincipalNamel, 4) = "sadm", [otherMails], [userPrincipalNamel)`.
+In this example, the expression is `IIF(Left([userPrincipalName], 4) = "sadm", [otherMails], [userPrincipalName])`.
-If the userPrincipalName of a user starts with `sadm`, the otherMails attribute is returned.
-If it doesn't start with `sadm`, the userPrincipalName is returned.
+When a user's userPrincipalName begins with `sadm`, the otherMails attribute is retrieved.
+If it does not begin with `sadm`, then the userPrincipalName itself is returned.

-Once you are satisfied with the expression, open the user mapping settings.
+After finalizing the expression, proceed to open the user mapping settings.

 ![User mapping table](assets/aad_provisioning_scim/mapping-2.png)